Pixel-Wise Recognition for Holistic Surgical Scene Understanding: Experiments and Results

+Following the experimental setup in~\cite{valderrama2022tapir}, we compare TAPIS with two alternative models: SlowFast~(\cite{slowfast}) as a CNN-based baseline using ISINet~(\cite{isinet}) for region proposals, and an alternative implementation called TAPIS-VST, which replaces TAPIS's video feature extractor with the Video Swin Transformer (VST)~(\cite{vst}).
+The results in Table \ref{tab:test_results} demonstrate that both TAPIS and TAPIS-VST outperform the CNN-based baseline.
+This finding highlights the advantages of fully transformer-based approaches, as their enhanced modeling capabilities, powered by long-range attention mechanisms, improve the understanding of complex surgical scenes.
+Additionally, TAPIS surpasses TAPIS-VST in most tasks while achieving comparable instrument segmentation performance with significantly fewer parameters.
+We attribute TAPIS-VST's slight advantage in instrument region classification to its finer-grained spatial processing and a larger number of parameters.

-Moreover, Table~\ref{tab:test_results} also compares TAPIS' performance with the TAPIR model~(\cite{valderrama2022tapir}).
-To ensure a fair comparison, we train TAPIR with its original implementation details, parameters, and box proposal architecture (Deformable DETR (\cite{def_detr})) on the training set of GraSP and test its performance on the test set.
-This comparison reveals that TAPIS significantly outperforms TAPIR across all tasks in the GraSP benchmark, especially in the novel and highly challenging atomic action detection task, where TAPIS achieves more than a 53\% relative improvement over TAPIR's results.
-The performance difference proves the potential of our instrument segmentation annotations for short-term tasks and underscores the impact of our technical improvements and methodological experimentation.
-Notably, TAPIR exhibits a slight decrease in performance for short-term tasks compared to the originally reported metrics in PSI-AVA\footnote{\url{https://github.com/BCV-Uniandes/TAPIR}}, which we attribute to the refining and curation of our dataset that eliminated biases and included annotations for challenging tiny instrument segments that were previously unannotated.
-The superiority of TAPIS over TAPIR and all alternative baselines positions it as state-of-the-art in all tasks of our GraSP dataset.
+Table~\ref{tab:test_results} compares TAPIS with the TAPIR model~(\cite{valderrama2022tapir}), which we trained using its original implementation details and box proposal network on GraSP's training set.
+TAPIS significantly outperforms TAPIR across all tasks, achieving a 53\% relative improvement in the challenging atomic action detection task.
+This performance difference validates the impact of our enhanced instrument segmentation annotations and our technical and methodological advancements.
+Notably, TAPIR exhibits a slight decrease in performance for short-term tasks compared to the initially reported metrics\footnote{\url{https://github.com/BCV-Uniandes/TAPIR}}, which we attribute to the curation of our dataset that eliminated biases and included annotations for previously unannotated and challenging tiny instrument segments.

+In the following sections, we validate TAPIS by comparing it with publicly available state-of-the-art (SOTA) models designed for specific single tasks similar to those in GraSP.
+For this purpose, we evaluate TAPIS, its alternative baselines, and these SOTA models on our cross-validation set and on alternative benchmarks featuring tasks analogous to GraSP.
+To ensure a fair comparison, we train each SOTA model independently for its respective task and adapt all temporal models for offline processing to align with TAPIS's framework.
+These comparisons also assess the consistency of our GraSP dataset by analyzing how the performance ranking of various models on external benchmarks aligns with their performance on GraSP and the expected performance ranking from the current SOTA.